 Windows could not start the WLAN Auto Config service on the local computer.
 Error 1068: The dependency service or group failed to start.

-After doing some research on this issue, we came across this solution posted at Microsoft Community which helped us to solve this problem.
+After doing some research on this issue, we came across a solution which helped us to solve this problem.
 We are therefore sharing it with all of you.

 Windows could not start the WLAN AutoConfig service on the local computer